tvadde/CocktailBook/README.md

 When some of the cocktails are selected as favorites, the main screen should:

 - Always display the favorite cocktails at the beginning in the list (pinned) respecting the filter state (non-alcoholic favorite cocktails should still not be displayed in when the alcoholic cocktails filter is active).
-The favorite and non favorite section of the list should still maintain relative alphabetical order
+The favorite and non-favorite section of the list should still maintain relative alphabetical order
 - Each of the items in the list that are favorite, should have a different color for the cocktail name and display the favorite "filled heart icon" in the top right corner of the item UI, with the same color as the cocktail name

 ### Starter Project Setup & Cocktails API